Senet: History

 Fragmentary boards that could be senet have been found in First Dynasty burials in Egypt, c.
 3100 BCE.
-The first unequivocal painting of this ancient game is from the Third Dynasty tomb of the high official Hesy (c.
-2686–2613 BCE).
+The first unequivocal painting of this ancient game is from the Third Dynasty tomb of the high official Hesy.
 People are depicted playing senet in a painting in the tomb of the Fifth Dynasty vizier Rashepses as well as from other tombs of the Fifth and Sixth Dynasties (c.
 2500 BCE).
-There are depictions of individuals such as Tutankhamun and Nefertari (wife of Ramesses II) playing senet in tomb art as well during the New Kingdom.
+There is a depiction of Nefertari (wife of Ramesses II) playing senet in tomb art as well during the New Kingdom.
+Tutankhamun's tomb also contained the game.

 Senet is depicted in ancient texts, including in Chapter 17 of the Book of the Dead, where the individual who has died plays the game against an invisible opponent.
 The game of senet is also depicted in a scene depicted on papyrus dating from roughly 1250–1150 BCE that shows a lion and a gazelle playing senet (in the possession of the British Museum).

 A game that could be senet is also referenced in the Roman-era Egyptian literary work that has been given the title in modern times of Setne Khamwas and Si-Osire.
 In this story, Naneferkaptah challenges Setne to a board game, with the winner taking a book he had been looking for as a prize.
 The game in this story is not explicitly stated; however, similarities such as the religious implications and structure of the game support the idea that it could be senet being depicted.

 The oldest intact senet boards date to the Middle Kingdom, but graffiti on Fifth and Sixth Dynasty monuments could date as early as the Old Kingdom.
 However, there have been no actual senet boards that have been dated to the Fourth through Sixth Dynasties, just evidence that they did exist from depictions in tombs.
 In a painting from the Third Dynasty tomb of Hesy-Re, a senet game is depicted along with other boardgames from this era.